-Acknowledge the cost of holding onto dead weight from your past.
+You need to realize the true cost of holding onto dead weight from your past.
 See how you have remained in a holding pattern of your own design.
 Admit that you have become too comfortable with being uncomfortable in your distress.
 Always being defensive weakens your ability to excel.
 Stop protecting your right to be a victim of circumstances.
 When you are ready, you can move forward and develop exciting new resolutions for your future.
 But you cannot change what you don’t acknowledge.

-Free yourself from the burden of previous unattained goals.
-Keeping the past in the past frees your heart, your mind and your emotions to achieve even greater goals.
+Free yourself from the burden of unattained goals.
+Keeping the past in the past frees your heart, your mind, and your emotions to achieve even greater goals.
 Your life is more than a scrimmage.
-You can bring your relationships back from the backfield, if you let go and punt your past.
+You can bring your relationships back from the backfield if you let go and punt your past.

-Charge into your new year with a clean playing field!
-By reviewing your past performance, admitting what you’re unnecessarily protecting and gearing up for new life decisions, you are in the best position to win.
-A new season is right around the corner!
-Are you ready?
+Move forward into your new year with a clean playing field.
+By reviewing your past performance, admitting what you’re unnecessarily protecting, and gearing up for new life decisions, you are in the best position to win.
+A new season is right around the corner — are you ready?